 - Allow to cool 5-10 minutes in pan before serving.
 Enjoy as a side to any holiday meal or with your favorite soup or stew.

-- How to make the maple butter: Simply mix together the softened salted vegan butter and maple syrup.
+- Simply mix together the softened salted vegan butter and maple syrup.
 Adjust to your sweetness preference!
 If you want a really whipped butter texture, pulse it a few times with an immersion blender.

 - If you prefer a sweeter, cake-like cornbread, increase maple syrup to ½ cup and reduce plant-milk to ¼ cup.